aitianyu-cn/tianyu-csp/README.md

   8. **environment**: this is a constant object to provide some application data, includes `version`, `developmentMode`, `application name` and etc...

+  9. **feature**: this is a feature tool to get a specified feature is enabled or not.

 - **_Handler & Service_**

   **Handler**